Regina 7.4 Calculation Engine

 Builds a graph from a line of plantri output, using Regina's variant of the plantri ASCII format.

-If you are converting output from plantri, this output must be in ASCII format, and must be the dual graph of a simple quadrangulation of the sphere.
-The corresponding flags that must be passed to plantri to obtain such output are -adq (although you will may wish to pass additional flags to expand or restrict the classes of graphs that plantri builds).
+If you are working with output directly from the software plantri, this output must be in ASCII format, and must likewise be the dual graph of a simple quadrangulation of the sphere.
+The flags that must be passed to plantri to obtain such output are -adq (although you may wish to pass additional flags to expand or restrict the classes of graphs that plantri builds).

 When run with these flags, plantri produces output in the following form: